-3 Agency/Group/Organization Housing ForwardServices-homeless Regional organizationHomeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness StrategyOngoing membership, correspondence, and attendance to meetings of the CoC General Assembly, and Street Outreach committee meetings.
+3 Agency/Group/Organization Housing Forward Agency/Group/Organization Type Services-homeless Regional organization What section of the Plan was addressed by Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
+What are the anticipated outcomes of the consultation or areas for improved coordination?
+Ongoing membership, correspondence, and attendance to meetings of the CoC General Assembly, and Street Outreach committee meetings.
 Coordinate system of care for people experiencing homelessness or at risk of homelessness.
-Agency/Group/Organization Type What section of the Plan was addressed by Consultation?
-Briefly describe how the Agency/Group/Organization was consulted.
-What are the anticipated outcomes of the consultation or areas for improved coordination?
 4 Agency/Group/Organization Community Relations Commission Agency/Group/Organization Type Civic Leaders What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Community Relations Commission (CRC) is a board of citizen volunteers who are appointed by the City Council to make funding recommendations for the use of CDBG, HOME, and BCSG funds to City Council.
-Consultation took place over several months, consisting of five grant presentation meetings and one public hearing in which 32 grant applications from 31 nonprofit organizations were discussed.
-These discussions resulted in the selection of programs to be funded in 2024.
+Consultation took place over several months, consisting of 5 grant presentation meetings and 1 public hearings in which 26 grant applications from 25 nonprofit organizations were discussed.
+These discussions resulted in the selection of programs to be funded in 2023.

 5 Agency/Group/Organization City of Allen Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
-Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs City of Plano staff met quarterly with staff from City of Allen to discuss goals to identify and address cross-jurisdictional housing challenges, evaluate fair housing issues and contributing factors, analysis of fair housing data, identification of fair housing priorities/goals and determine housing needs.
-Briefly describe how the Agency/Group/Organization was consulted.
+Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
+In April 2023, City of Plano staff met from cities of Allen, Frisco, and McKinney to discuss the City's HOME-ARP funded programs, as well as the organizational capacity of our nonprofit partners.
 6 Agency/Group/Organization City of Frisco Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Consultation?
 Housing Need Assessment Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
-City of Plano staff met quarterly with staff from City of Frisco to discuss goals to identify and address cross-jurisdictional housing challenges, evaluate fair housing issues and contributing factors, analysis of fair housing data, identification of fair housing priorities/goals and determine housing needs.
+In April 2023, City of Plano staff met from cities of Allen, Frisco, and McKinney to discuss the City's HOME-ARP funded programs, as well as the organizational capacity of our nonprofit partners.
+7 was consulted.
+What are the anticipated outcomes of discuss the City's HOME-ARP funded programs, as well as the organizational

-7 Agency/Group/Organization City of McKinney Agency/Group/Organization Type Other government - Local What section of the Plan was addressed by Housing Need Assessment Consultation?
-Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization The City of Plano staff meet at least quarterly with the City of McKinney to was consulted.
-What are the anticipated outcomes of discuss goals to identify and address cross-jurisdictional housing challenges, the consultation or areas for improved coordination? evaluate fair housing issues and contributing factors, analysis of fair housing data, identification of fair housing priorities/goals and determine housing needs
+What section of the Plan was addressed by Housing Need Assessment Consultation?
+Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Non-Homeless Special Needs Briefly describe how the Agency/Group/Organization In April 2023, City of Plano staff met from cities of Allen, Frisco, and McKinney to was consulted.
+What are the anticipated outcomes of discuss the City's HOME-ARP funded programs, as well as the organizational the consultation or areas for improved coordination? capacity of our nonprofit partners.